ingratexr/react-boilerplate/README.md

 I like Firebase and have used it in many projects.
-It lets me get something up and running with any combination of hosting, authentication, a non-relational database, a serverless back end, and other stuff, very quickly, with basically zero work.
+It lets me get something up and running with any combination of hosting, authentication, a document-based database, a serverless back end, and other stuff, very quickly, with basically zero work.
 There's also a generous free tier.